In September 2018 join the world’s leading trail organizations,

 - cutting edge trail issues

-- and identify opportunities to enhance the benefits trails offer communities around the world.
+- identifies opportunities to enhance the benefits trails offer communities around the world.

-Together as trail organizations, government agencies, tourism destinations and trail professionals, we will learn, share and produce insights of relevance to take our industry into the future.
+Together as trail organizations, government agencies, tourism destinations and trail professionals, we will learn, share and produce insights of relevance to take the trails industry into the future.

 This year we also invite trail enthusiasts who love to bike, ride, walk or run to join us as we celebrate the launch of the inaugural World Trails Film Festival.

-Our sessions are designed to create interactive discussions with the aim of seeking sustainable solutions.
+Our sessions are designed to create interactive discussions with the aim of seeking longterm sustainable solutions.

 - Trails and Culture, Heritage and Pilgrimage